1 (3 1/2 pound) organic chicken, butterflied*

 After resting, cut chicken into quarters, sprinkle with additional salt, and serve with the roasted lemon halves.

-the indirect method of grilling.
-Any remaining sauce can be put into a saucepan and simmered for approximately 6 to 7 minutes; then pour over the chicken or
+To Barbecue or Grill: This chicken may also be grilled and the lemons place alongside using the indirect method of grilling.
+Any remaining sauce can be put into a saucepan and simmered for approximately 6 to 7 minutes; then pour over the chicken or served on the side.

 Makes 2 servings.